wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-os-deployment/includes/1-introduction.md

 ## Should you upgrade or migrate?

-You can migrate files and application settings to new hardware running Windows 10 or keep them on the computer you’re upgrading..
+You can migrate files and application settings to new hardware running Windows 10 or keep them on the computer you’re upgrading.

 You should upgrade if:
 -	You have existing computers running Windows 7, Windows 8, or Windows 8.1, x64.
 Because existing applications are preserved, the upgrade process uses the standard Windows installation media image (Install.wim) instead of a custom image.